sushanthakumar/agri-voc/README.md

 build custom ontologies and semantic constructs to standardize ADEX operations, data access, and interoperable data comprehension.

-We standardize our schemas with popular strcutured data schema providers such as [schema.org](schema.org), [smart data models](https://smartdatamodels.org/), [iotschema.org](http://iotschema.org/) and [dcat](https://www.w3.org/TR/vocab-dcat/#dcat-scope) wherever possible in an effort to link ontologies and provide for interoperability.
+We standardize our schemas with popular structured data schema providers such as [schema.org](schema.org), [smart data models](https://smartdatamodels.org/), [iotschema.org](http://iotschema.org/) and [dcat](https://www.w3.org/TR/vocab-dcat/#dcat-scope) wherever possible in an effort to link ontologies and provide for interoperability.